italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 This case is characterized by having R1 configured with N ports working (say, P1-P3) and 1 spare port (PP) left as the protection of the other N.
 In case of failure, for example of port P1, PP is dynamically activated and the traffic originally directed to P1 is steered to PP. PP receives the same configuration of P1 while P1 is brought in a down state.
-Differently from ordirary LAG, the traffic is not redistributed over the surviving links.
+Differently from ordinary LAG, the traffic is not redistributed over the surviving links.
 Since a backup port (PP) is enabled, the traffic keeps on flowing on N links instead of N-1.
 If on the IP layer this scenario introduces the complexity of handling an extra port both on R1 and ROADM1, on the optical layer the configuration, as depicted in figure {{fig-ref-network}}, does not change as only N optical channels (e.g. lambdas) are used, as shown in figure {{fig-N-1-port-prot-architecture}}.

 ~~~~ ascii-art